 W&M Moot Court team members competed in numerous tournaments during the 2011-12 season including the Andrews Kurth Moot Court National Championships, the finals of the Stetson International Environmental Moot Court Competition, and Widener Law School's Ruby R. Vale Interschool Moot Court Competition.

 The Moot Court Program is one of William & Mary Law School’s best opportunities for students to develop and refine oral advocacy and brief writing skills.
 Team members participate in moot court tournaments, which require each team to research and write an appellate brief, then defend it before a panel of judges in an oral argument.
 Membership on Moot Court is an honor, and tryouts for the team are competitive.

 In addition to competing, the William & Mary Moot Court Team annually hosts the William B. Spong Invitational Moot Court Tournament.
-Now in its forty-third year, the Spong Tournament focuses on current issues in constitutional law.
+Now in its forty-fourth year, the Spong Tournament focuses on current issues in constitutional law.
 Rounds are judged completely by panels of federal and state court judges.
 The Virginia Trial Lawyers Association is the tournament’s co-sponsor, and its representatives also serve as judges for the tournament.
 Competitors at the Spong Tournament represent schools from across the United States.